 - provides Workers' Compensation coverage for each customer assigned to Earnfare.

 - are employed as full-time or part-time employees of the employer, regardless of whether the person is currently working or on a leave of absence;

 - are, or have been, involved in a labor dispute between a labor organization and the employer; or

 - have been temporarily laid off by the employer.

 (2) Eligibility and Benefit Amount

 Participation is limited to 6 months out of 12 months in a row.
-A month is any month the client receives an Earnfare payment of any amount.
+A month is any month the customer receives an Earnfare payment of any amount.
 This includes $1.00 earned over the SNAP work-off hours.
 The 12 months is a fixed period that begins in July and ends in June of the following year.